 We were involved in the chopping and cooking and Tommy from Signatures of Asia even brought his kids to hang out with Mattias.
 Unfortunately, without a nap and having been awake for close to 24 hours, Mattias crashed on the couch before dinner was ready.

 Our meal was beautiful (one of the things I love about Vietnamese cuisine) and flavorful.
-This cooking class was one of my favorite things to do on our entire 10 days in Vietnam, and we did it on day 1!
+This cooking class is one of the best things to do in Hanoi.
+It was actually was one of my favorite things to do on our entire 10 days in Vietnam, and we did it on day 1!

 Our Day 2 in Hanoi during our Vietnam itinerary we did a comprehensive city tour starting with a visit to Ho Chi Minh’s mausoleum.
 Mattias could not help but whisper “that’s a fake” as we followed a somber line of those paying respects to the former leader.
 Outside I assured him that it was not in fact “a fake” but an actual dead human being who had been preserved.
 He did admit that the hair looked really “realistic.”
 Gotta love traveling with kids!
 You never know what kind of reaction you are going to get!